Threat model analysis

 Deployment architecture

-This document is specifically targeting the standard deployment architecture where a Mithril signer runs next to the block producing node, while access to the Mithril aggregator is only done through a relay.
+This document focuses on the standard deployment architecture, where a Mithril signer runs alongside the block-producing node, and the aggregator is accessed only through a relay.

 % cargo-deps-list -e normal -p mithril-signer